Understanding Workflows

 Automatic Context

 In ORCFLO, you don't need to explicitly pass data between nodes.
 When nodes are connected, data flows automatically.
-The AI in LLM Steps receives all upstream data as context.
+The AI in AI Models receives all upstream data as context.

 Node Connections

 Connections are the edges that link nodes together.
-They determine both execution order and data flow through your workflow.
+They determine both run order and data flow through your workflow.

 Connection Types